 Exclusive Biomes Guide Trip

-We do trips now as a way to enable you to get out into the wild and learn more about each biome.
-These trips are done at cost for us, so we’re making them simply as a way that we can get more people in touch with nature – our own wild classroom!
+We do trips now with educators as a way to enable you to get out into the wild and learn more about each biome.
+These trips are low cost so as to get more groups together and reconnecting with nature (our own wild classroom!)

 We’re working to create the best, most immersive environment for you to learn about the world’s biomes!